DigitalPublishingToolkit/TOD18-Geoblocking/md/06AshrafandAlvarezLeonLogicsandterritorialities.md

 outside of their borders, regardless of political circumstances.
 In cyberspace internet filtering is the primary way states assert their geopolitical visions, which are founded on the principles of sovereignty and borders.
-This is the “information curtain” first articulated by Secretary of State Hillary Clinton in 2010.[^03AshrafandAlvarezLeonLogicsandterritorialities_2]
+This is the 'information curtain' first articulated by Secretary of State Hillary Clinton in 2010.[^03AshrafandAlvarezLeonLogicsandterritorialities_2]

 The rise of state internet controls and internet filtering has led many